kshashov/method-scopes/Article.md

 }
 ```

+We set the `setProxyTargetClass` property to to force the use of cglib in case if our proxy is a wrapper of another proxy.

-In our interceptor we will
+In our interceptor we
 * register the scope (if annotation exists)
 * invoke the original method
 * remove the scope (if annotation exists)

-Let's take a look at the possible implementation:
 ```java
     private static class MethodScopesInterceptor implements MethodInterceptor {